 When I was a kid, we would eat Rice-A-Roni® Spanish Rice.
-My mom would add a can or two of beans and frozen corn.
+My mom would add a can or two of black beans and frozen corn.
 Sometimes, we would add shredded cheese to the mix.
 It was a quick, frugal meal for a working mom to serve her family, and it got the job done.
 And in thinking back to those days, I put together this recipe for vegan fiesta rice with black beans!

-This vegan black beans and brown rice recipe doesn’t taste like Rice-A-Roni®, so if you are looking for the San Francisco treat, you will not find it here.
-Nevertheless, this recipe is hearty, flavorful, and healthy.
+This black beans and brown rice recipe doesn’t taste like Rice-A-Roni®, so if you are looking for the San Francisco treat, you will not find it here.
+Nevertheless, this recipe is hearty and flavorful.
 It is inspired by my mom’s version of Rice-A-Roni®, and traditional recipes for Mexican-style Spanish rice.
-Bringing the two together and adding some flare, makes a delicious, easy, hearty vegan recipe for rice and beans!
+Bringing the two together and adding some flare, makes a delicious, easy vegan recipe for rice and beans!

 4 Tbsp vegan butter, divided